Avashist1998/Avashist1998.github.io/content/posts/sorting_visualization.md

 ```

-### Visulization
+### Visualization

-[D3](https://d3js.org) is a javascript visuliaztion libary build on top of [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
-The libarary provides a lot of helpful components for generating different graphics.
+[D3](https://d3js.org) is a javascript visualization library build on top of [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
+The library provides a lot of helpful components for generating different graphics.
 I would highly recommend you check them out for some next level interactive visualizations.

 For my project I used the `rect` shape to render a histogram which represents the different values provided by the users and colors are used to indicate the state of the different values.
-The colors of the histogram are used to communicate the transition of each step.
+The colors of the histogram is used to communicate the transition of each step.